Raoul Whitfield: Legacy

-Soon after Whitfield's death, the Black Mask editor Joseph Shaw compiled, edited, and published The Hard-Boiled Omnibus: Early Stories from the Black Mask (1946).
-In the collection, Shaw recognized Whitfield's work as a pioneer of the hard-boiled school along with Dashiell Hammett, Raymond Chandler, Paul Cain, Lester Dent, among others.
+Soon after Whitfield's death, Black Mask editor Joseph Shaw compiled, edited, and published The Hard-Boiled Omnibus: Early Stories from the Black Mask (1946).
+In the collection, Shaw recognized Whitfield's work as a pioneer of the hard-boiled school along with Dashiell Hammett, Raymond Chandler, Paul Cain, and Lester Dent, among others.
 Whitfield is the only author to have several of his works included in the collection: the short story "Inside Job," originally published in February 1932, and the Jo Gar story "Death in Pasig," originally published in March 1930.
 Soon after its publication, "Inside Job" was bought by millionaire film producer Jack Wrather.
 The adaptation was released as High Tide (1947), starring Don Castle, directed by John Reinhardt, with an adapted screenplay by Robert Presnell, Sr. The film would give Whitfield his second Hollywood credit, with a "story by" recognition, albeit posthumously.

 Despite his prolific writing during his career, Whitfield has been referred to as biographically and critically neglected, leading to the nickname "the Black Mask's forgotten man."
-Boris Dralyuk writes: "It is now customary to weigh the lesser known Black Mask boys against the two who made it, Dashiell Hammett and Raymond Chandler [...] and it has hurt no one as consistently than Raoul Whitfield."
+Boris Dralyuk writes: "It is now customary to weigh the lesser known Black Mask boys against the two who made it, Dashiell Hammett and Raymond Chandler [...] and it has hurt no one as consistently as it has Raoul Whitfield."